-Job descriptions that read like a laundry list of qualifications could also keep women from applying for the position.
-Men apply for a job when they meet only 60% of the qualifications, but women apply only if they meet 100 percent of them.
+Did you know?
+Job descriptions that read like a laundry list of qualifications often keep women from applying for a position.
+According to a LinkedIn report, men apply for a job when they meet only 60% of the qualifications, but women apply only if they meet 100% of them.

 Taking application materials at face value